 2. Your Business USP, your asset!

 Every business has unique selling propositions and has additional services/products to cross-sell.
-If your business cannot thrive in up-selling and cross-selling or the customer doesn’t have any intention to indulge have another deal, account management becomes pointless there.
+If your business cannot thrive in up-selling and cross-selling or the customer doesn’t have any intention to indulge in another deal, account management becomes pointless.
 So, growing your potential in multilevel selling propositions is necessary.
 A good account manager should utilize all the possibilities as soon as the client makes a transactional relationship.

 If you can expand the business all through the different corridors of the clients' core and supporting business, your account management strategy can take home the trophy.
 Moreover, customers always seek the best for the best price and service.
 The quality of resources and advantages that you can provide for your clients is your business’s competitive advantage.
 A mutually benefiting, yet compelling account management program, can help you in making the customers' decisions inclined towards you more than your competitor.

 Besides, the business capacity of the company is another key determiner of successful account management.
 The staff capacity, supportability, scalability, and resource availability play a leading role to carry out an effective account management business model.

 The perspective differences between these two propositions are far and wide.
 The very difference between account management and sales can be illustrated with the example of a nomad merchant and an online global store.
 A nomad merchant aims to sell out the commodities through any means to the customers that he comes across and the merchant's sales proposition to achieve Sales intelligence, Sales Transformation, and Sales acceleration keeps varying.

 The online store on the other hand reaches a far wider customer audience.
 The online shop owner equips the shop and supports the customer with all possible facilities.
 Likewise, account management finds the scope for future benefits rather than the benefit of a one-time deal.
 Not surprisingly, the art of account management and identifying key accounts is a complex process.